myrataltyyev/EmployeeApplication/README.md

-# TestApplicationJava
-## Employee Application
+# Employee Application

-I called it Employee Application, couldn't find a better name.
-It is a desktop app.
+Employee app is a desktop app.
 The java file with this name is the main file where everything starts.
 Class names correspond to the names of their parent clasess from (e.g. EmployeeMainBorderPane -> inherits BorderPane class).

 **build.gradle** contains necessary dependencies and plugins.